BenjaminShinar/Books-Resources/c++ Weekly/Episodes_301-400.md

 - `#embed` - pull a text file, compile time (using `#include` doesn't work well).
 - `constexpr` - values, but not functions.
 - attributes - such as `[[nodiscard]]`, `[[maybe_unused]]`.
-- unnamed parameters in function defintion.
+- unnamed parameters in function definition.
 - typed enumeration - `enum myEnum: int {ONE, TWO};`.
 - `__has_include` - compile time check if a file can be included.